Brooklyn-Style/Magic_Roll/README.md

 If the previous key was on the opposite hand, the output will fix an awkward pattern, uncommon SFB, or even the same SFB if it's at the end of a word. *E.g. `Q☆` → `QU` `L★` → `LS`*. `☆ → Space` SFBs can be avoided this way.

 #### <ins>*Left Half:*
-The pinky `H` + `IEA`/`YOU` setup is used for it's insane 83:1 inroll ratio. `J`, `X` and `Q` then fill the rest of this side to minimize outrolls and redirects, with punctuation being placed on the inner index column for low SFBs.
+The pinky `H` + `IEA`/`YOU` setup is used for it's insane 83:1 inroll ratio. `J`, `X`, and `Q` then complete the pinky and ring columns, with punctuation being placed on the inner index for low SFBs.

 `X` almost never comes after a consonant so it turns consonant-hand outrolls into alternates.
 They then become inrolls when a vowel follows. *E.g. `BX` → `BR` (+ `AEIOU`)*

-`H` does the same thing, just to a lesser degree, as it pairs with a majority of the consonants.
+`H` does the same thing, just to a lesser degree since it *does* pair with most of the other consonants.

 `Repeat` was put on the index since I didn't have a free thumb key and wasn't willing to give up magic.
 This placement doesn't really cause any problems though, as the new SFBs are pretty infequent and can be fixed with magic or alt-fingering.